giojacuzzi/avian-bioacoustics-oesf/README.md

 > Jacuzzi G., Olden J.D.
 Few-shot transfer learning enables robust acoustic community monitoring at the landscape scale. ** (in press).

-While this software was developed for the objectives of this specific study, it can be freely repurposed.
+Although this software was developed for a particular study region and set of monitoring objectives (avian biodiversity surveys in Washington's Olympic Experimental State Forest), it is designed to be freely repurposed and we encourage its use in other applications.
 Please cite the original publication in your references and direct any correspondance to gioj@uw.edu.

 ### Quickstart: GUI application